 Absences from student laboratory sessions are unacceptable.
 Laboratory schedules require a "building block" approach in which skills learned in one lab are utilized as the "building block" of another.
 The skills learned in student laboratory are essential for entry into the rotations in a clinical site to develop competency.
-Missed laboratory sessions are very difficult to make up.
-Make-up labs of essential lab skills will be arranged at the discretion of the instructor.
+Missed laboratory sessions are very difficult to make up and will be offered at faculty discretion.
+Make-up labs of essential lab skills; i.e. blood culture and dermal collection, will be arranged at the discretion of the instructor; but routine waived testing labs may not be offered as a make-up.
 One missed lab will trigger a disciplinary discussion.
+Two missed labs will trigger probation.